Updated: August 17, 2022

 25-60% of the time: 🤟

-A different kind of recognition indicated by a star was awarded to North Dakota for being the only state to provide an interpreter in person when not using a visual aid and through PIP when visual aids were used.
-This innovative approach ensured that the interpreter was clearly visible at all times.
+A different kind of recognition indicated by a star was awarded to North Dakota for being the only state to consistently provide an interpreter in person when not using a visual aid and then when a visual aid is used, show the interpreter visibly and clearly through a PIP.
+The systemic use of this combined and innovative approach ensured that the interpreter was clearly visible at all times throughout the briefings.
 This merited a special recognition for North Dakota.

 This ranking shows that the top six states were Arkansas, Nevada, Maryland, Virginia, Massachusetts, and Michigan.
 What set them apart from other states was their success in ensuring greater visibility of the interpreters through a combination of factors including optimal lighting, size, and angle.
 Whether a state displayed their interpreters in-person or via PIP was not as important as how clear and visible the interpreters were in either format.